 In Spring 2010, the UWL Environmental Council sponsored a bicycle powered concert.
 This innovative event only cost the Green Fund $2,500.
 The majority of the power used by the concert was powered by students riding stationary energy generating bicycles onstage. .

 University Centers purchased a $10,000 electric truck as an alternative to purchasing a second fuel powered vehicle.
 Since the arrival of the electric truck we have driven over 300 miles composting, transporting equipment, and running errands between campus buildings.
-Having the electric truck has made it easier for our Custodial staff to take care of their duties outside of Cartwright Center such as hauling tables and equipment from building to building or to and from green spaces.

 In Fall 2009, $3,700 was used to fund the outdoor recycling bins seen around campus.
 Clear recycling bins have been shown to have lower rates of contamination, which occurs when people put garbage in the recycling bins.
 This is why the university chose to buy clear outdoor recycling bins.